markjnkim/es_mod/01-html/content/step-3-hero.md

 Now let's put our content within the `h3` tags from our mock-up.
 After that is some basic text, so let's wrap that in a `<p>` tag.
 Wait a sec, what's a `<p>` tag?
 The `p` element is used to render normal styled text to a page similar to the body text of a page.
-Hence the browser will not add font-size or font-weight to the content of this element, but will make the display property, mentioned in the last lesson, a block-level element meaning other elements will be wrapped to the next line.
+Hence the browser will not add font-size or font-weight to the content of this element, but will make the `display` property, mentioned in the last lesson, a block-level element.

 > **Rewind**: Remember `<h1>` to `<h6>` and `<p>` tags are block-level elements meaning they start on their own new line and any following elements appear on its own new line.